zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 one or zero directory entries.
 If the return value of `afatfs_findNext` is `AFATFS_OPERATION_IN_PROGRESS`, then no directory entry was returned because the disk is busy and the operation will need to be retried later.
-If the return value is `AFATFS_OPERATION_SUCCESS`, then the `dirEntry` pointer will either be a pointer to a valid direcotry entry object, or NULL if the operation has reached the end of the directory.
+If the return value is `AFATFS_OPERATION_SUCCESS`, then the `dirEntry` pointer will either be a pointer to a valid directory entry object, or `NULL` if the operation has reached the end of the directory.

 Directory entries are returned in the order they are found on the disk; alphabetical ordering is _not_ guaranteed.

-In addition to real files and folders, a number of other entries may be returned:
+In addition to real files and directories, a number of other entries may be returned:
 - The `.` and `..` directory entries (for self and parent directory, respectively)
 - The volume ID pseudo-entry (check the attributes field for the `FAT_FILE_ATTRIBUTE_VOLUME_ID` flag)
 - Empty/deleted directory entities (use `fat_isDirectoryEntryEmpty` to check)